kedacore/keda-docs/content/docs/2.5/scalers/postgresql.md

 ### Authentication Parameters

-You can authenticate by using a password or store the password within the connectionString.
+You can authenticate by using a username and password or store the password within the connectionString.

 **Connection String Authentication:**